kairarobot/helios_jekyll/README.md

 The carousel articles are located below the banner of the page.
 When a new article is created, the most recent one will show up to the left of the previous articles.
 * To add an article create a new file under `_posts --> carousel`
 * Make sure the file name follows this format `2015-01-01-post1.markdown` (```YEAR-MM-DD-FILENAME.markdown```)
-* There is also an option of changing the image of the article.
+* There is also an option for changing the image of the article.
 The format for the carousel card is shown below:

 ```
 ---